Klaryce/Virtual-Try-On-Android-App-Client-Side/README.md

 b.
 Permission issue.

-For operations involving accessing (especially modifying) local files of the phone, it would be better to pay special attention to whether all the required permissions are turned on.
+For operations involving accessing (especially modifying) local files of the mobile phone, it would be better to pay special attention to whether all the required permissions are turned on.
 For example, network permissions include network permissions (android.permission.INTERNET), obtaining network status permissions (android.permission.ACCESS_NETWORK_STATE), changing network state (android.permission.CHANGE_NETWORK_STATE), changing WIFI state (android.permission.CHANGE_WIFI_STATE), and so on.
 Storage permissions include reading external storage permissions (android.permission.READ_EXTERNAL_STORAGE), writing external storage permissions (android.permission.WRITE_EXTERNAL_STORAGE), and so on.
 For some APP with camera shooting and image clipping requirements, you also need to provide a shared folder path (File Provider Paths).